khanhf-ng820/aoc2025/README.md

 The file ```part1alt.py``` contains the backtracking solution that works for **any arbitrary input**, but takes an extremely long time to run, even for small inputs.
 You can ignore it if you want.

-*IMO, I don't really like Day 12, but because the generalized problem is NP-hard, it's interesting to think outside the box and guess interesting properties of the puzzle input instead of brute-forcing everything.*
+*IMO, I don't really like Day 12 (I got spoiled lol), but because the generalized problem is NP-hard, it's interesting to think outside the box and guess interesting properties of the puzzle input instead of brute-forcing everything.*